Start With Helloing NVC next steps #startwithhelloing #swhing

 The first part of #Swhing is opening up the possibility of relationships pathways with others that did not exist.
 One objective is we become more cognizant and involved in the world’s diversity, give stereotyping less power and create an exchange of life for life, love for love, understanding for understanding.

 Before we continue with the NVC portion let's keep it one-hundred.
 In some respects #swhing bears some similarities to the game of chess; It is fairly easy to learn how the pieces move but hard as hell to execute proficiently.
 Time after time we talk to people who readily concede the benefit of meditation and visualization but are hard pressed to include it in their daily lives let alone use it in #Swhing, even for as little as 10 minutes daily.
 Add to the mix overcoming inertia to move out of one's physical and emotional comfort zone even temporarily in defined discrete time periods and it appears to be a long row to hoe!
-Not only does #swhing ask it's practitioners to become vulnerable while practicing, it asks practitioners to be open to the possibility of a continued relationship in which the practitioner must necessarily accept increased emotional or physical responsibility or both.
-This is #Swhing and for many this is a long row to hoe.
+Not only does #swhing ask it's practitioners to become vulnerable while practicing, it asks practitioners to be open to the possibility of a continued relationship in which the practitioner must necessarily accept or seriously consider increased emotional or physical responsibility or both.
+This is #Swhing and for many this can be a bit much to ask.
 The saving grace is that like NVC the benefits are... multitudinous... er, um just shy of infinite for the individual and for society and like chess one can take one's entire life to master it.

 On to Nonviolent Communication also know as NVC.